Bromazepam Addiction and abuse - Detox Plus UK

 Bromazepam is an anti-anxiety medication with similar effects to valium that can lead to abuse and addiction.

 Bromazepam also has a high potency and is considered to have a greater abuse potential than many other benzodiazepines.
-This is because of its fast resorption rate and rapid onset of action (1)
+This is because of its fast resorption rate and rapid onset of action.

-Addiction to benzodiazepine medications is on the rise, mainly due to the ease of buying medications such as Diazepam, Bromazepam and Xanax online via the dark web.
-Last year the British government reported a 6 % increase in the number of people entering treatment for a benzodiazepine addiction (2)
+Addiction to benzodiazepine medications is on the rise in the UK, mainly due to the ease of buying medications such as Diazepam, Bromazepam and Xanax online via the dark web.
+Last year, the British government reported a 6 % increase in the number of people entering treatment for a benzodiazepine addiction.

-Here, we look at why Bromazepam can be addictive, who should avoid it, and its risks and effects.
+Here, we look at Bromazepam addiction, who should avoid taking it, and its risks and effects.
 Further on, we look at Bromazepam withdrawal symptoms and why, if you think you have a problem with Bromazpeman, you should seek professional help.

 What is Bromazepam?

-This drug belongs to the benzodiazepine class of medications and is sold under various brand names.
-In the UK, it is a controlled Class C medication under the Misuse of Drugs act 1971.
+In the UK, Bromazepam is a controlled Class C medication under the Misuse of Drugs Act 1971.

 Brand names of Bromazepam include: